Today you are going to experience five of the best fitness blogs and websites around

 Now, that article is not going to show up on any Google search term.

-Nobody is typing in “Fitness essential America,” so the article is not going to rank at all.
+Nobody is typing in “Fitness essential America,” so the article will not rank at all.

-However, the title is interesting, and it has a great accompanying image.
+However, the title is interesting and has a great accompanying image.

 People who saw this on Facebook or Twitter would likely click on that.